UmarBhutta/City-Weather/README.md

 ## Code Coverage
-Use  ./gradlew JacocoCoverage to generate code coverage report
+Use  ./gradlew JacocoCoverage to generate code coverage report.

 ## Maintainers
 This project is mantained by: